 Friday 25 May until Sunday 27 May 2018

-This is an open call for participants to join a three-day arts + research lab at Furtherfield Commons.
+A three-day arts + research lab at Furtherfield Commons.

 From the self-made celebrity of the Instafamous to the personal live-streaming of gamers, online sites of spectatorship are the emerging factories and playgrounds of the 21st century.
 We shop, share, and produce online, 24/7.
 As we do we alter the processes of how we work, what is viewed as a product, and our sense of self: work is like play and labour is seemingly without work.
 Playbour– Work, Pleasure, Survival, is dedicated to the study of the worker as they are asked to draw on internal resources and self-made networks to develop new avenues of work, pleasure and survival.